MadnessEngineering/Swarmonomicon/README.md

 ## Inspiration and Credits

 This project is a Rust reimplementation inspired by the [OpenAI Realtime Agents Demo](https://github.com/openai/openai-realtime-agents).
 The original project, created by Noah MacCallum and Ilan Bigio, demonstrates advanced agentic patterns built on top of a Realtime API.
+My version is designed with plans to later become a [Tinker](https://github.com/DanEdens/Tinker) module.

 ### Original Project Highlights
 The original OpenAI Realtime Agents project showcases: